fastapi/fastapi/docs/en/docs/async.md

 ### Other forms of asynchronous code

-This style of using `async` and `await` is relatively new in the language.
-But it makes working with asynchronous code a lot easier.
-This same syntax (or almost identical) was also included recently in modern versions of JavaScript (in Browser and NodeJS).
+While this method of using `async` and `await` is new in Python, it makes working with asynchronous code simplier.
+Similar syntax is also in modern versions of JavaScript, in Browser, and NodeJS.

-But before that, handling asynchronous code was quite more complex and difficult.
-In previous versions of Python, you could have used threads or <a href="https://www.gevent.org/" class="external-link" target="_blank">Gevent</a>.
-But the code is way more complex to understand, debug, and think about.
-In previous versions of NodeJS / Browser JavaScript, you would have used "callbacks".
-Which leads to <a href="http://callbackhell.com/" class="external-link" target="_blank">callback hell</a>.
+Bfore that, handling asynchronous code was more complicated.
+In previous version of Python, you would have to use threads or <a href="https://www.gevent.org/" class="external-link" target="_blank">Gevent</a>.
+And in previous versions of NodeJS, Browser JavaScript, you would have to use callbacks (which very easily lead to <a href="http://callbackhell.com/" class="external-link" target="_blank">callback hell</a>).

 ---